+Signs of Possible Severe Illness: Examples include lethargy, uncontrolled coughing, irritability, persistent crying, difficult breathing, wheezing, or other unusual signs-until medical evaluation allows inclusion.

+Uncontrolled Diarrhea: Examples include one or more watery stools which cannot be contained by a diaper or more than two loose stools in a 24-hour period

+Vomiting: If the child has had two or more episodes of vomiting in the previous 12 hours he or she will be excluded.
+If the child vomits once in care, he or she will be sent home.

+Communicable diseases: Examples include, but are not limited to, pink eye, head lice, skin rash, and strep throat.

-Temperature: Temperature of 100 or more degrees in the ear; Signs of Possible Severe Illness: Examples include lethargy, uncontrolled coughing, irritability, persistent crying, difficult breathing, wheezing, or other unusual signs-until medical evaluation allows inclusion; Uncontrolled Diarrhea: Examples include one or more watery stools which cannot be contained by a diaper or more than two loose stools in a 24-hour period; Vomiting: If the child has had two or more episodes of vomiting in the previous 12 hours he or she will be excluded.
-If the child vomits once in care, he or she will be closely monitored to determine if there are any signs of illness.
-If any of the previous symptoms exist, we will notify a parent or emergency contact designee immediately.
-Moreover, the Simmons Family YMCA Staff may require you to present a note from a health care professional certifying that it is safe for the child to return to care.
+If any of the previous appears at camp, we will notify a parent or emergency contact designee immediately.
+Moreover, the Johnston YMCA Staff may require you to present a note from a health care professional certifying that it is safe for the child to return to programming.
 All parents of non-ill children will be notified in case of contagious disease exposure.
 If a child exhibits indicators of illness or general tiredness that present discomfort with the classroom environment, we may remove the child to the Office for rest and monitoring.